Bone spavin

-Bone spavin is a bony growth within the lower hock joint of horse or cattle.
+Bone spavin is a bony growth within the lower hock joint of horses or cattle.
 It is caused by osteoarthritis, and the degree of lameness that results can be serious enough to end a horse's competitive career.

 Description

 Bone spavin is osteoarthritis, or the final phase of degenerative joint disease (DJD), in the lower three hock joints.
 It usually affects the two lowest joints of the hock (the tarsometatarsal and the distal intertarsal joints), with the third joint, the proximal intertarsal, being the least likely to develop bone spavin.
-This condition has various types: jack spavin when lesion on the tarsal and carpal bones is large, and high spavin when the pathology occurs higher in the joint than is typical.
+This condition has various types: jack spavin when there is significant bony enlargement over the tarsal bones, and high spavin when the pathology occurs higher in the joint than is typical.
 Conversely, occult spavin does not produce any significant exostoses on the small tarsals, whilst bog spavin and blood spavin do not involve bony changes.

 Causes

 Cartilage compression

 Excessive compression can cause, over time, the cartilage between the upper and lower surfaces of the lower tarsal bones to become compressed and eroded.
 The joint spaces then become smaller, and new bone growth may occur in the area.